LingConLab/documentation/README.md

 ### 2.9 Versioning
 Each important change to a function/package should be announced in `NEWS.md`.
 It is also to nice to have tracking of versions (have a look to [Semantic Versioning](https://semver.org/)).

+The short explanation of semantic versioning is as follows.

+Your version is the three numbers: X.Y.Z:
+* You added patches => increment Z
+* You added new backwards-compatible features => increment Y
+* You added new features that break backwards-compatibility => increment X

 ---

 ## 3. Github Repos